 The inflorescence consists of a panicle of long stalked clusters (cymes) of small female flowers (pistillate) in the upper leaf axils and clusters of male flowers (staminate) from the lower leaf axils.
 These are on the same plant and are held somewhat horizontal to the stem.
 The clusters have a creamy color before flower opening.

-Seed: Pollination is by the wind, resulting in the fertile female flowers producing a dark partially circular achene that is not enclosed in a capsule or the perianth of the flower.
+Seed: Pollination is by the wind, resulting in the fertile female flowers producing a dark partially circular achene that is not enclosed in a capsule or entirely by the perianth of the flower.

 Names: The genus name Laportea is named for Francois Louis de Laporte, Count of Castelnau, (1810-1880) a widely traveled Entomologist of the 19th century who traveled and collected in the United States between 1843 and 1847; and of course, canadensis is for "of Canada," where the plant was originally described.
 The author names for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was amended by ‘Wedd.’, which refers to Hugh Algernon Weddell (1819-1877) English born French physician and botanist who specialized in South American flora.
 The common name “Nettle” may be from the Anglo-Saxon and Dutch word “Netel”, that work being derived from “Noedl”, a needle.
 There is also speculation that it comes from much older words that refer to the ability of the fibers to be sewn, a process used widely with the nettle species Urtica dioica